htaudah/vmlab/README.md

 > :warning: **When creating a Windows template, the bootable Windows installation disc requires a key to be pressed during the boot process in order to boot into the disc.
-For this reason, the Windows template creation will**
+For this reason, the Windows template creation will display the boot disk selection screen to give you enough time to press a key to boot from disc.**

 ## Run a playbook
 To run any of the playbooks included in the project, the command to use will have the following